Year-round; peak season is September and October

 What about group sizes and pricing?

-Group sizes are usually between 1–4 people with one guide, but you can also go with a larger group of up to 6 people per guide.
+Group sizes are usually between 1–3 people with one guide.

 Costs per person could decrease as the group grows for private tours, so it’s the perfect opportunity to climb with friends and family.

 Climbing days can be arranged for bigger groups.
 Contact us prior to booking.